IIIF/api/source/api/presentation/2.0/index.md

 ```
 {: .urltemplate}

-Responses _should_{: .rfc} be compressed by the server as there are significant performance gains to be made for very repetitive data structures.
+Responses _SHOULD_ be compressed by the server as there are significant performance gains to be made for very repetitive data structures.

 ####  5.2.2 Content Details

 The following applies to all of the responses from the server in the Presentation API.
 For the most part, these are features of the JSON-LD specification that have particular uses within the API.

-Resource descriptions _should_{: .rfc} be embedded within higher-level resources, and _may_{: .rfc} also be available via separate requests from URIs linked in the responses.
+Resource descriptions _SHOULD_ be embedded within higher-level resources, and _MAY_ also be available via separate requests from URIs linked in the responses.
 These URIs are in the `@id` property for the resource.
 Links to resources may be either given as just the URI if there is no additional information associated with them, or they may be a JSON object with the `@id` property.
 Thus the following two lines are equivalent, however the second should not be used without additional information associated with the resource:

 ``` javascript
 // Option 1, plain string